privacybydesign/irma-documentation/yivi-docs/docs/what-is-yivi.md

 - RP authentication using X.509 certificates
 - Lifecycle management of wallet instances and binding to specific devices
 - Compatibility with Dutch and EU-level schemes, including integration with EDI-stelsel for PID and PuB credentials
+- Alignment with the Decentralised Identity Interop Profile (DIIP) v5 for cross-ecosystem interoperability

 Trust scheme pluralism is critical to maintaining Yivi's openness, and we will ensure that users can fluidly operate across ecosystems while remaining in full control of their data.